DMR-Database/dmr-database-tool/README.md

 Setup:
 1. Install Python 3: Download and install Python 3 from python.org/downloads/.
-2. Install Required Modules: Open a terminal or command prompt and install required modules:
+2. Install Required Modules: Open a terminal or command prompt and install required modules: requests, csv, os, sys, shutil and hashlib
 3. Download the Tool: Download the dmr-database.py script.

 Usage